menu

 North Salem is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, North Salem’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Despite being a small town, North Salem has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In North Salem, a lot of people use the train to get to work every day though North Salem is a relatively small town.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 Demographics